 Why It's Important to Know the Best Beta Glucan Sources

 Beta glucans have shown significant health benefits, but the source of the beta glucan fiber plays a key role in the areas where it provides the most benefit.
 Studies using distinct beta glucan sources have shown that those found in oats, yeast and mushrooms each provide their own benefits (5):

 - Glucans from cereals are the simplest structures, with linear beta (1,3;1,4)-D-lucans

 - Yeast, fungi, and certain bacteria provide branched beta (1,4;1,6)-D-glucans (7)

 - These differences, along with the lengths of the branches, the charges of the polymers, solubility, and the conformation all have an impact on how well they perform in biological activities (7).

 When researching and evaluating glucans, the data shows the differences between the types and sources, which allows for a greater understanding of how each type performs different processes in the body (8).
 Some forms, such as those sourced from barley, have been found to provide protection against chemotherapies.

-Glucans sourced from some plants have shown beneficial effects in heart health and lowering cholesterol, while fungal sources have proven beneficial in glucose intolerance, cancer diabetes, and other metabolic issues (8).
+Beta glucan sources from some plants have shown beneficial effects in heart health and lowering cholesterol, while fungal sources have proven beneficial in glucose intolerance, cancer diabetes, and other metabolic issues (8).
 Studies have also shown that specific beta glucan sources provide additional benefits in multiple areas, versus individual processes.

-The BEST Source of Beta Glucan
+The BEST Source of Beta Glucans

 - Controlling post-surgery infection in high risk patients